jgomer2001/testing/README.md

 	}
 }
 ```
-Unless otherwise stated, the params in the example are mandatory
+Unless otherwise stated, the params in the example are mandatory.
+You can find a sample configuration file [here](https://github.com/GluuFederation/cred-manager/blob/master/configurations/cred-manager.json).

 ### Notes on parameters inference:
 * This app uses `ox-ldap.properties` file to lookup LDAP connection settings.
 Once connected to LDAP, this app will find: